mstksg/inCode/copy/entries/five-point-haskell-1.md

 doTheThings paths = -- uh...
 ```

 All of a sudden not so fun.
-And what if you had ie a Map of files, like `Map
+And what if you had, for example, a Map of files,
-Username FilePath`?
+like `Map Username FilePath`?

 ```haskell
 processAll :: Map Username Handle -> IO ()